fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

 ### Prerequisites

-The PosOperator already has an account in the fiskaltrust.portal, agreed to the general terms and conditions and the PosOperator user agreement of fiskaltrust, checked his master data and the PosDealer has the authorization to sign the contract.
-If these requirements are not met, the [PosOperator Onboarding](https://docs.fiskaltrust.cloud/docs/posdealers/rollout-doc/invitation-management) must be completed first or the setup must be performed by the PosOperator itself.
+The PosOperator already has an account in the fiskaltrust.portal, agreed to the general terms and conditions and the PosOperator user agreement of fiskaltrust, checked his master data, and the PosDealer has the authorization to sign the contract.
+If these requirements are not met, the [PosOperator Onboarding](https://docs.fiskaltrust.cloud/docs/posdealers/rollout-doc/invitation-management) must be completed first, or the setup must be performed by the PosOperator itself.

 <details>
   <summary>Checking the prerequisites</summary>